 Jill has a B.A. in history from Purdue University, and an M.A. in Education from The University of Findlay (Ohio).

 Nikko Baraquio, Post-Award Grants Officer

 Nikko’s primary role as the Post-Award Grants Officer is to provide grant management assistance to PCC Project Directors and grant staff.
 Prior to joining Portland Community College, Nikko worked at the City of Gresham and the Pacific Health Research Institute in Hawaii.
 Nikko has a Master's Degree and B.A. in Sociology from University of Central Missouri.

 Shannan Cox, Grants Specialist

 Shannan joined the Grants Office in 2006 and has assisted in the submission of over 200 grants.
 She supports PCC grant seekers in developing solid grant budgets, assembling final proposals and navigating the submission process to various Federal, State and local agencies and foundations.
 She enjoys working with people from across the District and utilizing her institutional knowledge to access resources around the College.
 Before her work in the Grants Office, she worked for the Sylvania Dean of Instruction and Accounts Receivable.
 She has long been an active member of the American Association for Women in Community College (AAWCC), serving on both the PCC and state boards.

-Shannan has a B.S. in Biology from the University of California, Riverside, a D.C. degree from Western States Chiropractic College and an AA in Management & Supervisory Development from PCC.
+Shannan has a B.S. in Biology from the University of California, Riverside, a Doctor of Chiropractic degree from Western States Chiropractic College and an AA in Management & Supervisory Development from PCC.